adamk72/consulting_website/blog/2023-09-01-working-with-me.md

 ---
-title: Working with Adam as PM
+title: Working with Adam as a PM
 authors: akecskes
 tags: [project management, communication, work style]
 ---
-This document highlights how I work and manage teams and projects.
 I wrote this originally a few years ago for teams whose members were new to each other; these suggestions acted as a guide to understanding my perspectives.
 I know that everyone has different points of view on how to run a project.
-By making myself the locus of attention, they could debate with me about the details and we could come to a consensus that worked for everyone.
+By making myself the locus of attention, the idea was that the team could debate with me about the details and we could come to a consensus that worked for everyone.

 &mdash; Adam Kecskes

-# The TL;DR
+## The TL;DR

 - My style: "Continuous and automatic communication."
 - My style addendum: "We don't blame, we solve."